DannyG72/UMN-Rate-My-Professor-Chrome-Extension/README.md

 * Now, Enable developer mode
 * Click on Load Unpacked and the unzipped, file folder.
 * The extension will now be installed

+OR:

+* Download from the Chrome Web Store: https://chrome.google.com/webstore/detail/rate-my-gopher-umn-profes/pmblceckdalgamfhocahemcelikplpkg

 Note: You must use the folder in which the manifest.json exists.